qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

     vlayer = QgsVectorLayer(uri, "layer name you like", "gpx")

 .. index::
-  pair: loading; SpatiaLite layers
+  pair: Loading; SpatiaLite layers

-* SpatiaLite database --- supported from QGIS v1.1.
-Similarly to PostGIS databases, :class:`QgsDataSourceURI` can be used for generation of data source identifier:
+* SpatiaLite database --- Similarly to PostGIS databases, :class:`QgsDataSourceURI` can be used for generation of data source identifier:

   ::